andreasabel/inCode/entry/purely-functional-typed-models-2.md

 unrollLast threeLayers :: ModelS _ _ [R 40] (R 5)
 ```

-Aren't statically typed languages great?
+Nice that we can trace the evolution of the types within our langage!

 ### State-be-gone

 Did you enjoy the detour through stateful time series models?

-Good!
-Because the whole point of it was to talk about how we can *get rid of
+Good --- because the whole point of it was to talk about how we can *get rid of
 state* and bring us back to our original models!

-You knew this had to come, because all of our methods for "training" these
+You knew this day had to come, because all of our methods for "training" these
 models and learn these parameters involves non-stateful models.
 Let's see now
 how we can turn our functional stateful models into functional non-stateful
 models!